-There are a few traditional answers to the question of who wrote Psalms.
-Many people assume that King David wrote all the psalms.
+There are a few traditional answers to the question of who wrote the Book of Psalms.
+Many people assume that King David wrote Psalms.
 Jewish tradition identifies ten authors in addition to King David: Adam, Melchizedek, Abraham, Moses, Heman, Jeduthun, Asaph, and the three sons of Korah.
 Individual psalms are attributed to each of these figures, identifying them as a “psalm of David” or “psalm of Asaph”.
 There are also other psalms that Ethan the Ezrahite and Solomon wrote according to tradition.
 Finally there are the so-called orphan psalms attributed to no one in particular.

-In truth, the collections of pieces included in the book of Psalms were written over an extremely long period of time, and revision and compilation took even longer.
-Its is absolutely possible that David composed at least some of the psalms included in this book of the Bible.
+In truth, the pieces included in the Book of Psalms were written over an extremely long period of time, and revision and compilation took even longer.
+It is absolutely possible that David composed at least some of the psalms included in this book of the Bible.
 But we are not able to say with certainty which particular psalms David—or Asaph or Moses—wrote.

 Approaching Authorship Differently

 In light of all this, perhaps is it is more helpful to approach the question of authorship differently.
 As explored in our consideration of authorship as it pertains to the Book of Proverbs (see “Who Wrote Proverbs?”), rather than asking who wrote the songs and poems included in many Psalms, we should instead ask why they wrote them.